yegrb/yegrb.github.io/_posts/2012-01-22-YEGRB-Jan-17th-Notes.markdown

 ## Drinks

 The best part of the night for many of our members is after the talks are done, when we head to RATT ([map](http://maps.google.ca/maps/place?q=room+at+the+top&cid=9814268264566469572)) for food and drinks.
-We're usually there be 8:30PM and anyone is welcome to join us there once the talks are done.

-This is your chance to catch up with other members, ask the questions you couldn't during the talks, or maybe just relax after a tough demo.

-_If you'd like to know more about upcoming meetups you can see a list of them on our homepage.
-Hope to see you at YEGrb soon!_
+This month was no exception and Inkdit kindly supplied a round for the table.
+Thanks!